SaaS M&A Due Diligence Checklist: Prepare 6 Areas of Your Business for a Successful Exit

 Methodology and Processes

-In this area of SaaS diligence, you’ll need to provide descriptions of your company methodology as it relates to life-cycles, change management, escalation management, problem management, and new client implementation.
+In this area of SaaS diligence, you’ll need to provide descriptions of your company methodology as it relates to lifecycles, change management, escalation management, problem management, and new client implementation.

 Performance Management & Client Support

 Finally, SaaS diligence will require you to share how you measure application/service performance and the standard reports that go along with that, both internally and externally.
-Similarly, client support hours, escalation procedures, helpdesk tools, and technology will all be examined.
+Similarly, client support hours, escalation procedures, help desk tools, and technology will all be examined.

-5. Tech Due Diligence
+5. Technology Due Diligence Checklist

 Tech due diligence looks very similar to the SaaS due diligence checklist but entails reporting on all information surrounding business application operations rather than the software the company is selling.